zhanghaoyang0/DGAT-onco/README.md

 Example:
 python calculate.py data/BRAC.vcf 50

-Result files is:
+Result files are:
 1. a csv with genes names and coresponding uEMDs.
-2. a csv with genes have not results (because they have not corresponding 1000G gene with missense_mutation)
+2. a csv with genes have not results (because they have not corresponding 1000G gene with missense_mutation).